-Update shows wide use of the wilderness definition
+Update shows wide use in 2022 of the wilderness definition

 A recent review of Wild Europe’s definition of wilderness, originally produced in 2014, shows its use is widespread and expanding.
 The intention was to create a set of criteria that produce uniformly high standards for protection and restoration, regardless of biogeographical or cultural circumstance.

 - The Wild Europe definition has been adopted by the EC published Wilderness Register – reference: https://ec.europa.eu/environment/nature/natura2000/wilderness/pdf/Wilderness_register_indicator.pdf

 - It forms the basis for the EU Guidance on Wilderness and Wild Area Management in the Natura 2000 Network – reference: http://ec.europa.eu/environment/nature/natura2000/wilderness/pdf/WildernessGuidelines.pdf

 - The German Federal government is using linkage to the definition within a broader approach for their 2% wilderness target, albeit tied to a smaller minimum size in order to be able to achieve this ambitious national objective within a reasonably short timescale – reference: https://www.bfn.de/themen/biotop-und-landschaftsschutz/wildnisgebiete/qualitaetskriterien.html

 - The Austrian National Parks Association has adopted the Wild Europe minimum size along with its other criteria, with the definition being seen as offering a credible and practical instrument.
 It has already been used as the basis for designation of wilderness areas for Kalkalpen and Hohe Tauern National Parks, with second stage expansion of the latter completed in 2020. https://www.wildeurope.org/model-wilderness-area-in-alps-based-on-wild-europe-definition/#more-3068